Jill Gather, PhD

 Training, qualifications & experience

-I received my counselling qualification from the Institute of Psychosynthesis and currently work as a counsellor as well as craniosacral therapist.
+My counselling training focused on the Psychosynthesis approach, and I currently work as a counsellor as well as craniosacral therapist.
 In its emphasis on exploring and supporting the ways in which each of us can live our potential more fully, I have found Psychosynthesis to be a truly holistic approach that addresses all dimensions of our being, from the physical to the spiritual.
 I welcome any enquiry you may have.

 Areas of counselling I deal with